material-components/material-components-web/docs/authoring-components.md

 new RedblueTogglePrototype(document.querySelector('.redblue-toggle'));
 ```

-Note how the JS Component does not reference MDC-Web in any way, nor does it have any notion
+Note how the JS Component does not reference MDC Web in any way, nor does it have any notion
 of foundations or adapters.
 By omitting this work, you can rapidly experiment with your component,
 incorporating changes quickly and easily.
 Nonetheless, the way the component is prototype looks
-quite similar to the way that the MDC-Web component will eventually be built.
+quite similar to the way that the MDC Web component will eventually be built.

 ### Identify host environment interactions